Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Related Work

 Despite these benefits, recent work has also raised critical concerns regarding potential harms~\cite{chandra2025lived,zhang2025rise,yoo2025ai,pataranutaporn2025my}.
 Emotional dependence on chatbots can mimic unhealthy attachment patterns~\cite{laestadius2024too,xie2023friend}, and users often report disillusionment when chatbots fail to meet expectations~\cite{laestadius2024too}.
-While users often report feelings of social support and wellbeing, this emotional bond may lead to addictive behaviors, where users prioritize interactions with the chatbot over real-life relationships~\cite{marriott2024one}.
+While users often report feelings of social support and wellbeing, this emotional bond may lead to addictive behaviors, where users prioritize interactions with the chatbots over real-life relationships~\cite{marriott2024one}.
 Notably, although some participants report high perceived social support, this is often situated within contexts of heightened loneliness, particularly among populations already at risk of social isolation~\cite{maples2024loneliness,liu2024chatbot}.
 A recent study shows that intensive use and frequent self-disclosure are linked to lower wellbeing, particularly among those lacking offline support~\cite{zhang2025rise}.

-While prior research provided valuable insights, most evaluations of chatbot experiences have relied primarily on interviews and surveys~\cite{dosovitsky2021bonding,brandtzaeg2022my,skjuve2022longitudinal,de2025most}.
-Although these approaches capture users' subjective impressions, they may suffer from recall bias and fail to reflect how interactions impact their users in the long-term.
-Recent work has used social media data to conduct thematic analyses of user-generated content, offering additional perspectives on real-world experiences~\cite{laestadius2024too,ta2020user}.
+While prior research has provided valuable insights, most evaluations of chatbot experiences have relied primarily on interviews and surveys~\cite{dosovitsky2021bonding,brandtzaeg2022my,skjuve2022longitudinal,de2025most}.
+Although these approaches capture users' subjective impressions, they may suffer from recall bias and fail to reflect the long-term impacts of chatbot interactions.
+Recent work has conducted thematic analysis on social media data, offering additional perspectives on real-world experiences~\cite{laestadius2024too,ta2020user}.
 Our work contributes to this body of work by leveraging longitudinal and large-scale social media data to conduct causal-inference examination of the long-term psychosocial effects of \acc{}s.